toddsundsted/ktistec/FEDERATION.md

 **Single-user architecture:**
 - Ktistec is designed for small numbers of users (typically one)
-- While shared inboxes are supported, since each instance typically has one actor, they typically doesn't provide much benefit
+- While shared inboxes are supported, since each instance typically has one actor, they typically don't provide much benefit

 **Compatibility:**
 - Tested with Mastodon, PeerTube, Lemmy, PixelFed, and other ActivityPub implementations